dojo/framework/docs/en/resource/introduction.md

 });
 ```

-As you can see in the above example, `getOrRead` is being called with the result of `getOptions`.
+As this example shows, `getOrRead` is being called with the result of `getOptions`.
 This is a reactive api and will return data if it is available or invalidate the widget when a read is complete and the data becomes available.